 Students will continue using the principles of ICD-10-CM, ICD-10-PCS, and CPT coding to ensure proficiency in coding using patient records and advanced concepts of coding.
 Students will adhere to current regulations and established guidelines in code assignment.
 Students will use electronic applications and work processes to support clinical classification and coding.
-(Prerequisites: BTEC 1001, on-line tutorial, or the instructors permission is required when the course is offered online.
-BTEC 1620, HIMC 2600, HIMC 1840, HIMC 2010, and HIMC 2020.
+(Prerequisites: BTEC 1620, HIMC 2600, HIMC 1840, HIMC 2010, and HIMC 2020.
 College-level reading Skills, Appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
-(3 C).).
-(3 C/1 lect/2 lab).
+(3 C).